noir-neo/UnityARKitMultipeerConnectivity/README.md

 Using [neuecc/MessagePack-CSharp](https://github.com/neuecc/MessagePack-CSharp) as serializer in this example.
 If you want to add or modify MessagePackObject, you need pre-code generation on Unity iOS.
 On macOS, this [issue comment](https://github.com/neuecc/MessagePack-CSharp/pull/155#issuecomment-354580450) is very useful.

+note: It is working on Mono version 5.12.
+It does NOT work on Mono version 5.16.

-Generated code path is `Assets/Scripts/Generated/MessagePackGenerated.cs`
+note: Generated code path is `Assets/Scripts/Generated/MessagePackGenerated.cs`

 ## Requirements